martinpeck/martinpeck.github.io/_posts/2016-04-16-visual-studio-code-first-impressions.markdown

 I'm going to see how it does with Ruby and Python development, and will report back.

 For now, though, I'm pleasantly surprised.

+Oh, and if you want to know how I got my jekyll build to work, here's what I did...

+- using VS Code, type Cmd+Shift+P to get access to the command list
+- type "task" and select the option to configure the task runner
+- you will be given some options.
+Select the one for a custom task.
+- VS code will create a file `.vscode/tasks.json`
+- Set up the task you want to run here.
+Mine looks like this...

+{% highlight json %}
+{
+  "version": "0.1.0",
+  "command": "jekyll",
+  "isShellCommand": true,
+  "args": ["serve"],
+  "showOutput": "always"
+}
+{% endhighlight %}